On today’s episode of Live Lean TV, I’m sharing why calculating your ideal body weight is important, as well as, showing you how simple it is to do.

-To estimate your body fat % find the number that intersects at your height and weight on either the male or female chart below (once again this is a very rough estimate – best to use skin fold calipers or a body fat analyzer:
+To estimate your body fat %, find the number that intersects at your height and weight, on either the male or female chart below.

-Here’s an example of how “John” can calculate his ideal bodyweight.
+Here’s a real world example of how “John” can calculate his ideal bodyweight.

 Based on a current body fat of 30%, John calculated his current body composition as 69 pounds of fat (230×0.30) and 161 pounds of lean body mass (230-69).